shcott/Minimalistic-vscode/README.md

 # Minimalistic
 A minimalistic color theme for those who don't need a rainbow in their text editor.
-This theme was made mostly just for me for development in C/C++, but I do plan on extending it to other languages in the future or upon request.
+This is a fork of the original project by Zachary Wells, customized for my personal preferences.

 ![screenshot 1](images/screen1.png)